File: c:/ddc/Angel/BestIntentions/PublicEducation.html

 Still the net effect was that children had to learn things that the parents were not familiar with and thus the parents were happy to delegate the curriculum decisions to the school boards.
 These in turn delegated the curriculum to the teaching staff who had to hurry up adjusting to the new and newer school books.

 The battles in the US about teaching evolution and/or creationism - twice in a century - is something we better ignore.
-Still we mention in passing that a recent Newsweek issue reported that 25% (in the US) does not know that the Earth circles the Sun once a year.
+Still we mention in passing that a Newsweek issue reported that 25% (in the US) does not know that the Earth circles the Sun once a year.
+Evolution is accepted (in the US) by 40%.

 The quality of public education is worrisome according to [Deeptha Thattai]: